Cucumber in Rust 0.7 – Beginner’s Tutorial

 In my previous post, we talked about a small encryption tool with the unspeakable name „Encrsypter“, which was started, when I did my first baby steps in Rust.
 Today it will serve us once more as our example test object.

 The tool is based on aes-gcm, an AES encryption library (or „crate“ in Rust terms) that got audited successfully by the nccgroup.
-The full source code is available here, but for training purposes, I recommend removing the tests/ directory, as we will incrementally build it up during the tutorial.
+The full source code is available in my bitbucket repo, but for training purposes, I recommend removing the tests/ directory, as we will incrementally build it up during this tutorial.

 Writing Cucumber-based Tests